Proof of The TAP Free Energy for High-Dimensional Linear Regression with Spherical Priors at All Temperatures: PROOF OF THE MAIN RESULT

 This result facilitates the calculation of RS potential in \eqref{RS_potential}, which can be expressed as:

 By setting its derivative to zero, the above equation can be further simplified to derive the fixed-point condition for $E$.
 Specifically, we obtain:

-which has a unique solution for $E\in(0,1)$.
+which has a unique solution for $E\ge 0$.
 Alternatively, this can be expressed as:

-This result also suggests that the assumptions in \cite{Barbier2020}, specifically that $i^{\mathrm{RS}}(E;\Delta)$ has at most three stationary points, as well as Assumption III in \cite{reeves2019replica} are valid.
+This result also suggests that the assumptions formulated by \citet{Barbier2020}, specifically that $i^{\mathrm{RS}}(E;\Delta)$ has at most three stationary points, as well as Assumption III proposed by \citet{reeves2019replica} are valid.
 Consequently, the RS formula is correctly established.

 The R.H.S. of \eqref{theorem} can then be written as:

 Observing the equivalence between $E_\Delta$ and $1-q_\Delta$, we can readily derive the following conclusion.

 \begin{lemma} Let $f_{\mathrm{TAP}}$ and $i^{\mathrm{RS}}(E;\Delta)$ be defined as \eqref{tap_equation} and \eqref{RS_GS}.
 Then the TAP free energy provides a lower bound matching the replica prediction with convergence in probability: